We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Side sleepers may benefit from using pillows that provide extra support for the neck and shoulders.

-- For 100% natural wool filling: Sleep and Beyond myDual Side Pillow
+- Best for 100% natural wool filling: Sleep and Beyond myDual Side Pillow

-- For organic buckwheat hull filling: ComfyComfy Premium Buckwheat Pillow
+- Best for organic buckwheat hull filling: ComfyComfy Premium Buckwheat Pillow

-- For a customizable vegan filling: Avocado Green Pillow
+- Best for a customizable vegan filling: Avocado Green Pillow

-- For charcoal-infused memory foam: Brentwood Home Crystal Cove Activated Charcoal Pillow
+- Best for charcoal-infused memory foam: Brentwood Home Crystal Cove Activated Charcoal Pillow

-- For natural latex: Luma Sleep Talalay Classic Latex Pillow
+- Best for natural latex: Luma Sleep Talalay Classic Latex Pillow

-- For a combination of wool and latex: Birch Organic Pillow
+- Best for a combination of wool and latex: Birch Organic Pillow

-- For a 120-night trial: Nolah AirFoam Pillow
+- Best for a 120-night trial: Nolah AirFoam Pillow

-- For a U-shaped pillow: Eli & Elm Cotton Side Sleeper Pillow
+- Best for a U-shaped pillow: Eli & Elm Cotton Side Sleeper Pillow

 The construction and materials of pillows can affect a person’s sleep and health and the environment.